WeftFinance/weft_docs/v2/overview/intro.md

-## Weft Finance: Lending and Borrowing on radix
+# Weft Finance: Lending and Borrowing on Radix

 ## What is Weft?